HAIRLAB/CPSid/readme.md

 # IHYDE

-The source code of Data Driven Discovery of Cyber Physical Systems
+The source code of Data Driven Discovery of Cyber Physical Systems.